hack4rva/rvahacks/knowledge-base/01-planning-strategy/outreach-templates.md

 Hi [Name],

 Great civic tech solutions need great design.
-We're creating a **Design Lounge** at Hack for RVA (March 27-29, 2026) — a dedicated space where hackers can get UX/UI guidance, visual design feedback, and user research advice.
+We're creating an **Art Lounge** at Hack for RVA (March 27-29, 2026) — a dedicated creative mentorship hub where hackers can get UX/UI guidance, visual design feedback, and user research advice.

-We're looking for a **Design Lounge Lead** to:
+We're looking for an **Art Lounge Lead** to:
-- Recruit 6-8 design mentors (ideally VCU Brandcenter students or alumni)
+- Recruit 6-8 Artist Mentors (ideally VCU Brandcenter students or alumni)
-- Staff the lounge throughout the weekend
+- Staff the Art Lounge throughout the weekend
 - Provide structured critique sessions and drop-in hours
 - Help teams think through user experience for their solutions